Care Planning & Mental Illness

 Mental Illness & Substance Abuse Is Common

 Almost every family has members that use and abuse drugs or alcohol.
 The same is true with mental illness.
 For example, alcohol use among Americans is estimated as high as 75 percent and the rate of “high-risk” drinking at 15 percent.
-In addition, high-risk drinking is having four or more drinks in a day for a woman and five or more for a man.
+High-risk drinking is having four or more drinks in a day for a woman and five or more for a man.
 Psychiatrists define problem drinking as alcohol use disorder (AUD).
 A recent detailed study determined that one in eight Americans are alcoholics.

 Additionally, illicit drug use among Americans is estimated to be as high as 10 percent.
 That includes marijuana, prescription drugs, cocaine, hallucinogens, methamphetamines, and heroin.
 This statistic does not pick up seniors that may be using legal prescription drugs for inappropriate purposes.